hashicorp/terraform/website/docs/language/modules/develop/index.html.md

 page_title: "Creating Modules"
 sidebar_current: "docs-modules"
 description: |-
-  An introduction to creating modules, containers for multiple resources that are used together in a Terraform configuration.
+  Modules are containers for multiple resources that are used together in a configuration.
+Learn when to create modules and about module structure.
 ---

 # Creating Modules